jianguoz/CarND1-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image2]
 </div>

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to how to come back to center when drive toward offline.
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to how to come back to center when drivinh toward outside of roads.
 These images show what a recovery looks like:

 <div align=center>

 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]

 </div>

 Then I repeated this process on track two in order to get more data points.